directus-labs/guest-authoring/ubuntu-deploy/index.md

 ## Upload Your Local Directus Application Folder to the Server

-Assuming you have a local directus folder structure that looks like this:
+Assuming you have a local Directus folder structure that looks like this:

 ```plaintext
 ├── database